Clavibacter michiganensis subs. michiganensis

 Soak the seeds in 8% acetic acid or 5% hydrochloric acid.
 You can also use methyl bromide or water treatments.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
-Under conditions of frequent rainfall and prolonged wet periods, use chemical sprays with copper-based compounds.
+Under conditions of frequent rainfall and prolonged wet periods, the use of sprays with bactericides may be justified.
 These can reduce the incidence of foliar blight and fruit spotting.
+If preventive measures are followed, the application of copper-based products offer little added benefits since localized infections pose a small economic threat.